saeedjoulaei/weather-app/README.md

 deployed to "vercel"

-Technologies Used: Html , Css ,Javascript
+Technologies Used: Html , Css ,Javascript ,Rest Api

 Developed by: saeed joulaei